1130: Villeneuve Ornithopter v1.2

 First I sketched out a rough crease pattern (CP).
 12 points along opposite edges of a square.
 The downside of this arrangement was the points ended up tiny – way too small for the wings.
 Rearranging them symmetrically allowed me to include extra flaps for landing gear, cockpit and more.
 Designing the collapse along a 2 unit strip of the central axis also gave me the bulk for the fuselage.
 I calculated I could achieve this with a 48 grid.

 Taking a square of thin, crispy Kraft paper, I laid in the grid, strategic diagonals and then began collapsing each of the points once I had established the pleated central axis.
-I had to rearrange the internal gusset to endure the fuselage could double back on itself and, by some miracle I had a base.
+I had to rearrange the internal gusset to ensure the fuselage could double back on itself and, by some miracle I had a base.

 Shaping the base showed me that Kraft was not a good choice for the fold, the thickness was an impedance, and would probably use Unryushi tissue should I attempt this again, it would help with the ethereal quality of the wings also.